Aaron Jones will Play Sunday for the Green Bay Packers

 Aaron Jones will play Sunday for the Green Bay Packers, Wes Hodkiewicz of the Packers’ official website reports.

-Jones has been limited in practice all week but is not listed on the injury report heading into the Christmas Day game versus the Miami Dolphins on Sunday.

-This game’s script could be completely different from the one Monday night versus the Rams.
-The Dolphins are likely to put up points that could force the Packers to rely on the right arm of Aaron Rodgers and not the legs of Jones to win this game.
+Jones has been dealing with ankle and knee injuries for the past few weeks that haven’t stopped him from playing but have sometimes seen him not be at full strength.
+Jones only had six carries and two targets last week versus the Miami Dolphins.
+His partner A.J.
+Dillon had 11 carries and three targets.
+Jones doesn’t carry an injury designation for the game Sunday versus the Minnesota Vikings but how productive he will be in what is essentially a must-win game is truly anyone’s guess.
+The Vikings are only playing for the off chance that they can be the top seed in the NFC should the Philadelphia Eagles lose their final two games and the Vikings win both.

-The Packers are +3.5-point underdogs (-105) versus the Dolphins in this contest and are +160 on the moneyline.
-The game has an over/under of 49.5, over (-118), and under (-104).
+The Packers are a -3-point favorite (-114) versus the Vikings in this contest and are -178 on the moneyline.
+The game has an over/under of 48.5, over (-104), and under (-118).
 You can find the lines and props for this game and all others on the FanDuel Sportsbook.